 On the other hand, stock held in an IRA or employer plan receives significant creditor protection which will be lost if the stock is held in a taxable brokerage account.
 Another consideration is that holding a large position of employer stock may not be appropriate for everyone.
 In many cases, diversifying the employer stock makes more sense.

 In most circumstances, electing NUA treatment is most feasible for individuals who have a large amount of NUA along with a relatively low cost basis.
-However, the decision rests with many other factors such as your age, estate planning priorities, as well as anticipated future tax rates.
+However, the decision rests with many other factors such as your age, estate planning priorities, and anticipated future tax rates.
 In addition, you are not required to use the NUA strategy for all of your employer stock.
 In other words, you can roll a portion of stock into an IRA and apply NUA tax treatment to the remainder.

 As always, consult with your tax advisor before implementing any financial strategy.